This Day In Music: July 25

 July 25, 2013 ~ Percussionist Steve Berrios passed away in New York, New York, USA ~ Started touring with Mongo Santamaria at age 19 and recorded several albums with the band.
 Co-founding member of the Fort Apache Band.
 Member of M'Boom.
 Recorded a sole album, 1996's And Then Some, as a leader.
 An in-demand sideman, Berrios has guested on albums by Alphonse Mouzon (Funky Snakefoot), Randy Weston, Azuquita, Larry Harlow, Héctor Lavoe (Comedia), David Amram, Patato Valdés, Hilton Ruiz (Cross Currents), Ray Mantilla, Michael Brecker (Now You See It (Now You Don't)), Sonny Fortune, Kenny Kirkland, Daniel Ponce, Charles Fambrough (Blues At Bradley's), Wallace Roney (Misterios), Ron Holloway, and Chico O'Farrill ~ Berrios was born in 1945

 July 25, 2008 ~ Jazz, funk, jazz fusion guitarist Hiram Bullock passed away in New York, New York, USA ~ Leader and sideman.
 Member of the 24th Street Band.
-Has recorded with Will Lee, David Sanborn, Bob James, Steely Dan (Gaucho), Paul Simon (One Trick Pony), Harry Belafonte, Marcus Miller, Sting (Nothing Like The Sun), Carla Bley, Miles Davis, Billy Joel, Ruben Rada, Gil Evans, and others ~ Bullock was born in 1955
+Has recorded with Will Lee, David Sanborn, Bob James, Steely Dan (Gaucho), Paul Simon (One Trick Pony), Harry Belafonte, Marcus Miller, Sting (Nothing Like The Sun), Carla Bley, Miles Davis, Billy Joel, Ruben Rada, and Gil Evans ~ Bullock was born in 1955

 July 25, 2008 ~ Saxophonist Johnny Griffin passed away in Availles, France ~ Leading figure in hard bop.
 Leader and sideman.
 Worked with Lionel Hampton, Thelonious Monk, Art Blakey, Eddie Lockjaw Davis, Kenny Clarke, Joe Morris, John Coltrane, Hank Mobley, Clark Terry, Wynton Kelly, Paul Chambers, Philly Joe Jones, Nat Adderley, Chet Baker, Count Basie, James Carter, Tadd Dameron, Dizzy Gillespie, Blue Mitchell, Ira Sullivan, Wes Montgomery, Randy Weston, and others ~ Griffin was born in 1928

 July 25, 2008 ~ Producer, label executive Mike Berniker passed away in Great Barrington, Massachusetts, USA ~ Critically acclaimed producer with a career spanning four decades.
-First gained serious attention in the early 1960s producing Barbra Streisand's first three albums, the Grammy Award-winning The Barbra Streisand Album, The Second Barbra Streisand Album and The Third Album.
+First gained serious attention in the early-1960s producing Barbra Streisand's first three albums, the Grammy Award-winning The Barbra Streisand Album, The Second Barbra Streisand Album and The Third Album.
 Produced People, Streisand's first major hit.
 Also noted for signing Hall & Oates and Juice Newton to RCA Records.
-Has also worked with Perry Como, Steve Lawrence & Eydie Gorme, Johnny Mathis, and others ~ Berniker was born in 1935
+Has also worked with Perry Como, Steve Lawrence & Eydie Gorme, and Johnny Mathis ~ Berniker was born in 1935

 July 25, 2005 ~ Trombonist Albert Mangelsdorff passed away in Frankfurt-am-Main, Germany ~ Free jazz innovator.
 Brother of saxophonist Emil Mangelsdorff who introduced him to jazz during the Nazi regime while it was strictly forbidden.
 In the 1950s Mangelsdorff played with Joe Klimm, Hans Koller, and Jutta Hipp.
 Led a revered quintet in the 1960s and toured internationally.
 The 1970s showed expanding into new territory, experimenting with multiphonics, playing with the Globe Unity Orchestra, Peter Brötzmann, Elvin Jones, Jaco Pastorius, Alphonse Mouzon, John Surman, Barre Phillips, and Stu Martin.
 Co-founded the United Jazz+Rock Ensemble.
 Would go on to collaborate internationally in various ensembles from the 1980s onwards including with Chico Freeman, Jean-François Jenny-Clark, Eric Watson, John Lindberg, Ed Thigpen, and Ernst Reijseger ~ Mangelsdorff was born in 1928

 July 25, 1995 ~ Singer, pianist Charlie Rich passed away in Hammond, Louisiana, USA ~ Prolific singer, songwriter capable in rockabilly, jazz, blues, country, soul and gospel.
-Best known for songs such as Behind Closed Doors, The Most Beautiful Girl In The World, There Won't Be Anymore, She Called Me Baby, and others.
-Session musician for Sun Records backing artists such as Jerry Lee Lewis, Johnny Cash, Bill Justis, Warren Smith, Billy Lee Riley, Carl Mann, Ray Smith, and others ~ Rich was born in 1932
+Best known for songs such as Behind Closed Doors, The Most Beautiful Girl In The World, There Won't Be Anymore, and She Called Me Baby.
+Session musician for Sun Records backing artists such as Jerry Lee Lewis, Johnny Cash, Bill Justis, Warren Smith, Billy Lee Riley, Carl Mann, and Ray Smith ~ Rich was born in 1932

 July 25, 1992 ~ Saxophonist, clarinetist Gary Windo passed away in New York, New York, USA ~ Declined an offer to join the band from Sonny Stitt.
 Member of New York Gong.
 Half of Pam & Gary Windo.
 Has worked with host of jazz and rock artists including Carla Bley, Brotherhood Of Breath, Centipede, Matching Mole, Running Man, Nick Mason, the Psychedelic Furs, Robert Wyatt, NRBQ, and others ~ Windo was born in 1941